Updated June 27, 2023

 - For example, eBay, ADHAR, MetLife, etc., these companies used MongoDB.

-From the above article, we have seen the basic syntax of the MongoDB use case, and we also saw different examples of MongoDB use cases.
-From this article, we saw how and when we use the MongoDB use case.
+From the above article, we have seen the basic syntax of the MongoDB use case and different examples of MongoDB use cases.
+This article showed how and when we use the MongoDB use case.